 The above figure best describe the relationship between absolute pressure, atmospheric pressure, gauge pressure and vacuum pressures

-Energy and forms of EnergyEnergy is defined as the capability to do work.
+Energy is defined as the capability to do work.
 Energy input always produces some effect on the matter of the system.
-Two-major types of energy are: Stored Energy and Energy in Transit

 - In material stored energy can exit in several forms like Internal Energy (IE), Kinetic energy (KE), Potential Energy (PE), Chemical Energy (CE), Electrical Energy (EE), Nuclear Energy (NE).
 Details of this energy will be discussed in next section.

 - Energy in Transit

 Heat is defined as the energy transferred without transfer of mass across the boundary of a system due to temperature difference between the system and the surroundings.
 The energy in transition alone is called heat.
 The amount of heat transferred during a process is dependent on the path followed and not on the end conditions only.

 When force F is used to move one or more particle through a distance x then it is called Work.
 In a given below piston cylinder arrangement in order to decrease volume V of a system, work is required to be done.
 Therefore in an extremely small volume change in system as a result of motion of piston is related to the differential in work through the force-distance product by the formula:

 |By Pratosh Saxena, B.E (Mech), PG in Mgmt, B.O.E, Energy Auditor, PGDOM with over 23 yrs of experience in Thermal Power Plants|